The Power of Love (Huey Lewis and the News song)

-"The Power of Love" is a 1985 single by Huey Lewis and the News, written for the soundtrack of the 1985 blockbuster film Back to the Future.
-The song became the band's first number-one hit on the U.S. Billboard Hot 100 and their second number-one hit on the U.S. Mainstream Rock chart.
-In the United Kingdom, it was released as a double-A side with "Do You Believe in Love", becoming the band's only top ten hit on the UK Singles Chart.
-The song is included alongside "Back in Time" on the film's soundtrack, and appears as a bonus track on international editions of the band's fourth studio album, Fore!.
+"The Power of Love" is a song by Huey Lewis and the News, written for the soundtrack of the 1985 film Back to the Future.
+The song was released as a single and became the band's first number-one hit on the U.S. Billboard Hot 100 and their second number-one hit on the U.S. Mainstream Rock chart.
+In the United Kingdom, it was released as a double-A side with "Do You Believe in Love," becoming the band's only top ten hit on the UK Singles Chart.
+The song is included alongside "Back in Time" on the film's soundtrack, and appears as a bonus track on international editions of the band's fourth studio album, Fore!

 Development

 Huey Lewis was approached to write a theme song for the film.
 He met with Bob Gale, Steven Spielberg, and Robert Zemeckis, from the film's production team, who intended that the band be Marty McFly's favorite band.
-Though flattered, Lewis did not want to participate because he did not know how to write film songs and did not want to write one called "Back to the Future".
+Though flattered, Lewis did not want to participate because he did not know how to write film songs and did not want to write one called "Back to the Future."
 Zemeckis assured Lewis he could write any song he wanted.
-Lewis agreed to submit the next song he wrote, which was "The Power of Love".
+Lewis agreed to submit the next song he wrote, which was "The Power of Love."
 The lyrics do not make any mention of the film's storyline.

 Use in Back to the Future

 The song appears early in Back to the Future as Marty McFly (played by Michael J. Fox) skateboards to school.

-Later in the film, McFly and his band play a hard rock version of the song for a Battle of the Bands audition, at which a judge played by Huey Lewis tells Marty's group that they are "just too darn loud", and later when Marty returns to his neighborhood.
-In the sequel, Back to the Future Part II, the 2015 version of Marty attempts to play the song on his guitar just after being fired but ends up playing it very poorly due to his damaged hand from his 1985 accident with a Rolls-Royce.
+Later in the film, McFly and his band play a hard rock version of the song for a Battle of the Bands audition, at which a judge played by Huey Lewis tells Marty's group that they are "just too darn loud".
+Then the song is heard again when Marty returns to his neighborhood.
+In the sequel, Back to the Future Part II, the 2015 version of Marty attempts to play the song on his guitar just after being fired but ends up playing it very poorly due to his damaged hand from his 1985 collision with a Rolls-Royce.
 Finally, it can be briefly heard playing in the car where Needles and his buddies are driving when Needles challenges Marty to the fate-determining car race near the end of Back to the Future Part III.

 Music video

-The music video, filmed in June 1985, shows the band playing in a nightclub (Uncle Charlie's, a frequent stop for the band in their early career) with Emmett Brown (Christopher Lloyd) showing up in his DeLorean, apparently after time-traveling, and a couple stealing it for a joy ride.
+The music video, filmed in June 1985, shows the band playing in a nightclub (Uncle Charlie's, a frequent stop for the band in their early career) with Emmett "Doc" Brown (Christopher Lloyd) showing up in his DeLorean "Time Machine", apparently after time-traveling, and a couple stealing it for a joy ride.
 Lewis said filming took the entire day and night to complete, with the band finishing up at 3:00 AM.
 The video is included as a bonus feature in several home video releases of Back to the Future.